-- 1. Acupressure -Acupressure is not covered. - 2.
-Air Conditioners, Air Purifiers and Other Environmental Equipment Air conditioners, air purifiers and other environmental equipment are not covered.

-- 3. Ambulance Ambulance service is not covered when used only for the Member's convenience or when another available form of transportation would be more appropriate.
+- 2. Air Conditioners, Air Purifiers and Other Environmental Equipment Air conditioners, air purifiers and other environmental equipment are not covered. - 3.
+Ambulance Ambulance service is not covered when used only for the Member's convenience or when another available form of transportation would be more appropriate.
 Wheelchair transportation services (e.g., a private vehicle or taxi fare are also not covered. - Please refer to "Ambulance" in the "Outpatient Benefits" section and "Organ Transplants" in the "Other Exclusions and Limitations" section. - 4.
 Artificial Hearts Artificial hearts are considered Experimental and are, therefore, not covered.
 A Member may be entitled to an expedited external, independent review of UnitedHealthcare's coverage determination regarding Experimental or Investigational therapies as described in Section 8. - 5.
 Bariatric Surgery Bariatric surgery will only be covered when Medically Necessary for the treatment of Morbid Obesity.
 UnitedHealthcare will use scientifically valid, evidence-based criteria to determine coverage of bariatric surgery, such as the most recent National Institutes of Health (NIH) guidelines, in determining the Medical Necessity of requests for surgical treatment for morbid obesity.
 UnitedHealthcare evaluation encourages a multidisciplinary team approach that includes medical, surgical, psychological, and nutritional expertise for those who are seeking surgical weight-loss.
 After surgery the Member participates in a multi-disciplinary program of diet, exercise, and behavior modification. - Surgical treatments for morbid obesity and services related to this surgery are subject to prior approval by UnitedHealthcare's Medical Director or designee.
 Please also see "Weight Alteration Program (Inpatient or Outpatient)". - 6.
 Behavior Modification Behavior modification is not covered.
 Behavior modification is used in behavioral programs to denote methods for conditioning behavior by pairing a behavior with a reinforcement to reward the person if they implement a desired behavior or if they stop undesired behavior.
 Behavior modification can also involve incurring an unpleasant consequence for undesired behavior.
 Behavior modification may involve setting goals for desired behavior; goals are specific, measurable, attainable, and age- and developmental stage-appropriate.
 Play therapy services are covered only when they are authorized, part of a Medically Necessary treatment plan, require the direct supervision of a licensed physical therapist or a Qualified Autism Service Provider, and are provided by a Network Provider acting within the scope of his or her license or as authorized under California law.
 This exclusion does not apply or exclude medically necessary behavior health therapy services for treatment of pervasive developmental disorders (PDD) or Autism. - 7.
 Biofeedback Biofeedback services are not covered except when Medically Necessary for the treatment of urinary incontinence, fecal incontinence or constipation for Member with organic neuromuscular impairment and part of an authorized treatment plan. - 8.
+Bloodless Surgery-- Surgical procedures performed without blood transfusions or blood products, including Rho(D) Immune Globulin for members are covered when Medically Necessary and prior authorization is obtained. - 9.
 Bone-Anchored Hearing Aid Bone-anchored hearing aid is not covered except when either of the following applies: - a.
 For Members with craniofacial anomalies in which abnormal or absent ear canals preclude the use of a wearable hearing aid, or - b.
 For Members with hearing loss of sufficient severity that it cannot be adequately remedied by a wearable hearing aid.